 A wild brawl erupts in an Amco Cup clash between Newtown and Norths at Leichhardt Oval.
 Three players are sent off and a further three cited by the NSWRL judiciary.
 It is the first time the video is used to highlight incidents of foul play.

-NSW selectors name seven debutants in the 17-man squad for the opening State of Origin match.
-The newcomers are Brett Hodgson, Timana Tahu, Danny Buderus, Jamie Lyon, Jason Moodie, Steve Simpson and Braith Anasta.
+NSW selectors name eight debutants in the 17-man squad for the opening State of Origin match.
+The newcomers are Brett Hodgson, Timana Tahu, Danny Buderus, Jamie Lyon, Jason Moodie, Steve Simpson, Luke Bailey and Braith Anasta.

 Manly CEO Tim Cleary quits after just six months in the job.
 Meantime, at the Broncos they fight off a lucrative offer from Storm for Anthony Milford, re-signing him at Red Hill on a $4 million deal until the end of 2021.